-The MS program in Mental Health Counseling prepares graduates to provide comprehensive counseling services to groups and individuals.
+The Masters of Science program in Mental Health Counseling prepares graduates to provide comprehensive counseling services to groups and individuals.
 Graduates from this program work as Licensed Professional Counselors in mental health centers, private practice, and community agencies.
 The program is designed to prepare highly trained professionals who will provide mental health services in the local community and within the state.
 The program has high academic and practice standards that are consistent with state and national qualifications for licensed professional counselors.
-The program is geared toward the standards and values of the American Counseling Association (ACA) and the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The program is not accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), but meets the educational requirements for licensure by the Arkansas Board of Examiners in Counseling.